 A few reminders:

-Either way, you will enter the queue, eventually board a boat and float through this attraction.
 Na’vi River Journey is visually stunning in a bioluminescent kind of way.

-A few reminders about the Na’vi River Journey:
+Here are a few reminders about the Na’vi River Journey:

 - No Height Requirements

 - You might be seated on a row of a boat with another party.

 - Available with Lightning Lane via Disney Genie+ Service